Apply to the Central Register

-*VARTA can obtain information from the Victorian Electoral Commission (VEC) to help find and contact the subject of an application.
+*VARTA can obtain information from the Victorian Electoral Commission (VEC) to help find and contact the subject of an application in accordance with section 34 of the Electoral Act 2002.
 The date of birth of Victorian electors (excluding silent electors) is provided to confirm a person’s identity.
 The postal address is provided so that VARTA can contact that person to inform them that their information will be given to the applicant, explain their legal rights regarding a contact preference and to offer them support from a VARTA counsellor.
 Case by case information is only provided under strict conditions defined in VARTA’s legal agreement with the VEC.
 Information will only be used for the purpose of identifying and contacting the subject of an application; and will not be given to any third party.
 VARTA recognises that it is a serious offence to use enrolment information in any way, except for the specified permitted purpose.

 More complex searches may include the following searches of:

 - historical electoral rolls and other records held by the authorised search agency